 In general, before making a payment, you will need your bank account number, the receiver’s full name and IBAN, the bank’s name, and the purpose of the payment.
 If there are any missing details, the bank can cancel the transaction.

 In Qatar, there is also a popular mobile wallet service called Ooredoo Mobile Money (OMM), that you can use to send money locally or abroad instantly through your phone.
 You can also deposit, withdraw, and pay DPS School fees, and much more.

 International money transfers

 All the largest banks in Qatar offer international money transfer services, but they may not be the best option because of the subpar exchange rates and expensive fees.
 In this case, a money transfer company can be a smarter choice, as you will get a better exchange rate, pay a smaller fee, and faster transaction times.
 Besides, these companies generally make transfers in almost every currency, even Qatari riyal.
 However, before using any transfer service, it is advisable to compare exchange rates and fees to find the cheapest option for your international money transfers.
-You can do this by using the website Monito.

 The largest international money transfer companies used in Qatar are:

 - CurrencyFair offers international money transfers to over 150 countries.
 They have exchange rates up to eight times cheaper than the banks, helping you avoid excessive bank fees;